Staying Hydrated When Hiking in the Desert Southwest

 So how much water for hiking is enough?
 For an average day hike in desert conditions, you should plan how much water to bring based on intensity and temperature.
 In general, 1 liter per hour is a solid baseline.
 That means how much water to bring on a hike lasting 5 hours is about 5 liters.

-If you’re doing day hikes, it's often easier to manage your water supply and reduce your pack weight.
+If you’re doing day hikes, it's often easier to manage your pack water supply and reduce your pack weight.
 On backpacking trips, knowing how much water per day backpacking requires depends on access to water sources, and carrying water packs for hiking or a hydration bladder is key.

 Staying Hydrated After Sunset